GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 `UmaRsCheckAccess` module used in a UMA Resource Server to check the access to the resource.

-**Required parameters:**
+**Parameters:**

 - oxd_id: oxd ID from client registration
 - rpt: Requesting Party Token
 - path: Path of the resource to be checked
 - http_method: HTTP methods (POST, GET and PUT)
-- protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**